caiobrida/leet-lingo/README.md

 Users don't write a program, they write a function.
 A harness the platform controls imports that function, runs it against each test case, and prints a single JSON document to stdout.
 The parent process reads stdout and never trusts anything else — not exit codes alone, not stderr, not files the container claims to have written.

-## Status

-**July 2026 — early.** Nothing is running yet.
-The executor is being built first, in isolation, before any API or front-end exists.

-- [ ] Spawn an ephemeral container from Python, run fixed code, capture output
-- [ ] Test harness that runs a function against test cases and emits a verdict
-- [ ] Security limits, each with a test that performs the attack it blocks
-- [ ] HTTP contract between API and executor
-- [ ] C# API — users, problems, submissions, progress
-- [ ] Front-end

-Built one piece at a time, each working in isolation before anything connects to it.

 ## Stack

 | Component | Choice |